guillerocko1/generating_README_file/README.md

 - [Test](#test)
 - [Questions](#questions)

 ---
 ## Description
-This project includes different technologies, combined make a powerfull applicacation that allows to the users to et learn how to use them

----
-# Installation
-open, read, execute
+This project include different technologies

 - What was your motivation?
 This project is an amazing opportunity to develop a deep knowdledge about Nodejs, how to use inquirer and require package, beside that, this project allows to the students to put in practice in real time project, all this tools together in order to get genearate a README file.